BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-My father used to quote Thoreau's statement that it's always good to meet someone in the woods: that the kind of person who goes for a walk in the woods just for the experience of it is a good kind of person to encounter.
+My father used to quote Henry David Thoreau's statement that it's always good to meet someone in the woods. --TODO: add citation for Thoreau quote
+In particular, that the kind of person who goes for a walk in the woods just for the experience of it is the right kind of person to come across.
-My father also used to also point out the related fact: it's rare to truly meet someone in the woods.
+My father also used to note the related fact: it's rare to truly meet someone in the woods.
-In particular, meeting someone off blazed trails and not at any particular monument or attraction in nature
+In particular, it's rare to meet someone off blazed trails and not at any particular monument or attraction in nature.
 </p>

 <p>
 Growing up in rural Maine, surrounded by forests, I noticed this too.
-One can nearly always walk all day in the woods without meeting a soul, even in beautifully-kept public forests.
+One can generally walk all day in the woods without meeting a soul.
 </p>

 <hr/>

 <p>
-Another such emotion is the sparkling wonder a pristine forest stream, serendipitously discovered on a warm summer day.
+Another well-evoked emotion is the sparkling wonder of a pristine forest stream, serendipitously discovered on a warm summer's day.

 <blockquote>
 I must have walked a mile into the woods until I found a stream.